nipy/workshops/2017-03-boston/lectures/intro/presentation.md

 .right-column[
 - Able to get Docker up and running

-  - Able to download docker containers
+  - Able to `pull` docker containers

 - The sessions may take up to 20 - 25G of space